Percona-Lab/pmm-submodules/README.md

 # Installation dependencies

-If you build with Python's script first of all install requirements:
+If you build with Python's script then you need install requirements:

 ```
 pip install -r requirements.txt